 With support from the Cultural Protection Fund, this project provided two rounds of intensive training in EAMENA methodologies for up to 20 archaeologists in each country (160 in total) at events held in Amman, Tunis and Beirut, Alexandria, Aswan and Adis Ababa.
 The training covered:

 - the acquisition and analysis of existing satellite imagery and historic air photographs,

 - the creation of digital records of archaeological sites to improve the future management and preservation of sites,

-- developing training manuals and guidance notes for using the EAMENA database, to be translated into Arabic, as well as Kurdish and Farsi, so that data can be inputted and accessed in the future by heritage professionals in those countries.
+- development of training manuals for using the EAMENA database, translated into Arabic, so that data can be entered and accessed in the future by heritage professionals in those countries.

 The CPF funding also enabled the project team and its regional partners to produce a Guidance Note On Digital Documentation for Endangered Archaeology and its Protection in the Middle East and North Africa.